jeremytammik/tbc/a/2022_logging.md

 **Answer:** So, there is hope, and your tool can help &nbsp; :-)

 **Response:** Oh yes!
-Our tool will be an scalable accountability monster for those who know what they want and for deep BIM auditing in general.
+Our tool will be a scalable accountability monster for those who know what they want and for deep BIM auditing in general.

 <center>
 <!-- <img src="img/bim_dashboard.png" alt="BIM dashboard" title="BIM dashboard" width="400"/> Pixel Height: 999 Pixel Width: 999 -->